linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 ### Add Music to Playlist

 1. On the Music interface, select a music you want to add.
-2. Right-click to select **Add to playlist**, and add the music to the selected playlist.
+2. Right-click and select **Add to playlist** to add the music to the selected playlist.

 > ![notes](icon/notes.svg)Notes: You can drag the local music to a specified playlist to add the music into the current playlist and **All Music** playlist.